devEMEL/EmelBid/README.md

 1. **Smart Contracts (`/contract`)**: The core engine built with Solidty and Zama's `TFHE` library.
 It manages auction state, encrypted bidding logic, and asset transfers.
 2. **Frontend (`/frontend`)**: A React/Vite application that handles local FHE encryption, wallet interactions (Wagmi/Viem), and displays auction data via the Subgraph.
-3. **Solver (`/solver`)**: A Node.js service that monitors the blockchain for decryption requests and executes the decryption fulfillment flow through the Zama Gateway.
+3. **Solver (`/solver`)**: A Node.js service that monitors the blockchain for decryption requests and executes the decryption fulfillment flow through the Zama relayer.
 4. **Indexer (`/indexer`)**: A Subgraph that tracks auction lifecycle events to provide a performant API for the frontend to query auction history and active listings.

 ---